MATT SWAN [swanny]

 Since 2013 Swanny’s musical endeavours have included bands including the powerful rock duo ‘Elegant Shiva’, rockabilly band ‘The Swamps’ as well as others.
 His bands have supported Wolfmother, Sticky Fingers, Omar Rodriguez and Kingswood.

 Swanny's debut EP is currently in the works with the first single ‘Sweat Baby Sweat’ about to be released.
 Swanny’s lifelong influences including Led Zeppelin, Motorhead, Hendrix are still to be heard.

 He claims at this stage in his career that .

-“I’m very honoured to have done what I’ve achieved but i feel reborn since writing my first EP it’s definitely a way I can really share my stories through lyrics with pounding drums and heavy riffs”
+“I’m very honoured to have achieved what I’ve achieved but I feel reborn since writing my first EP.
+It’s definitely a way I can really share my stories through lyrics with pounding drums and heavy riffs”

 “I wrote this song as I felt I had to deal with these monsters in my head and try to encourage people not let those monsters rule your life - monsters hold you back from fulfilling your dreams and I’ve learnt that lesson now.
 I’ve learnt to live with them now, but not let them get in the way and the debut single is living proof of that”

 The drums came first, and I just sang out ideas out loud, before recording the guitar, bass and vocals.
 I never dreamed of having my very own songs written .
 Dave Grohl definitely inspired me.
 Life can really throw you a bone.